pawgchamp/twitter-unblur/README.md

 - [Twitter hide content warning crap](https://greasyfork.org/en/scripts/437359-twitter-hide-content-warning-crap) - worked for my timeline but not Media tab

 ## Information
 The above is only what I've found to work to work around the issue.
 I'll keep this up to date if this fix no longer works and/or I find a better solution.
-I don't anticipate they'll will undo this change, so it's up to us to find workarounds.
+I don't anticipate this change will be undone, so it's up to us to find workarounds.

 Credit: [Here](https://www.reddit.com/r/Twitter/comments/1c0wi1x/workaround_for_sensitive_media/) for the feature flags, and [here](https://www.reddit.com/r/Twitter/comments/1c0wi1x/workaround_for_sensitive_media/kz1n8za/) for the filter rules.
 I used different filter rules that worked for me.